alire-project/alire/doc/getting-started.md

       [SPDX expression](https://spdx.dev/use/specifications/).
     - `Tags` : List of topics covered by the crate, to help users find your crate
+    - `Website URL` : URL to the project's website

     All the questions are optional, you can just press enter to use the default values.